stellar/js-stellar-sdk/README.md

 #### Using in an Expo managed workflow

+1. Install `yarn add --dev rn-nodeify`
-1. Add the following postinstall script:
+2. Add the following postinstall script:
 ```
 yarn rn-nodeify --install process,url,events,https,http,util,stream,crypto,vm,buffer --hack --yarn
 ```
-2. `yarn add -D rn-nodeify`
 3. Add `import "./shim";` to the your app's entry point (by default `./App.js`)
 4. `yarn add stellar-sdk`
 5. `expo install expo-random`

-At this point, the stellar SDK will work, except that `StellarSdk.Keypair.random()` will throw an error.
-So to work around this you can create your own method to generate a random keypair like this:
+At this point, the Stellar SDK will work, except that `StellarSdk.Keypair.random()` will throw an error.
+To work around this, you can create your own method to generate a random keypair like this:

 ```javascript
 import * as Random from 'expo-random';